axe/axe-go/GAME.md

 - Relative (process relative to another subject, not the main one)
 - Slowest (query space - one with smallest velocity)
 - Weakest (query space - one it could intercept the soonest)

+user defines subject state type user defines complete behavior template that uses a specific state tpe. when a subject's behavior is set the template generates an instance. it may be shared if it's entirely stateless, or it may be stateful. subject state is a generic float array used to store data. scripting can set values by defined names & types.

+- force = direction & magnitude, direction established by two points. magnitude can be distance, scaled, negated, etc
+- output of system is a force, something translates that into an animation or something

+## Saving
+Saving can happen on request or actively during game play.
+It can be tied to just the game install, the profile locally, the profile remotely, or a specific world/level.
+Some savable values can natively support dirty checking so saving is only done when a value changes OR changes can be saved on a frequency.
+The developer should be able to specify what objects, properties, etc of a level are savable.

 ## Serialization
 As much game configuration, data, and logic could be encoded in files.